Docs Menu

 /\. "$

-Also database names cannot contain the null character.
+Database names cannot contain the null character on any platform.

 Length of Database Names

-Database names cannot be empty and must have fewer than 64 characters.
+Database names cannot be empty and must be less than 64 bytes.

 Restriction on Collection Names